golightlyb/hero-extant-2010/README.md

 Source
 ------

-The code is written in a Pascal-like language called Cobra (not the .NET language with the same name).
+The code was written in non-free Pascal-like language called Cobra (not the .NET language with the same name).

+**Compilers for this language no longer exist.**

 The code is now (2017) public domain.

-**Compilers for this language no longer exist.**

 Hero Extant (2010) has also been [ported to Java](https://github.com/avh4/hero-extant).